CYCOGS® Sensing Platforms and Sensor Rings

 the traversal past the sensor platform of wires, mechanisms and equipment.

 sensor platform possesses several distinct and independent advantages over the other systems,

 such as expanding sensor coverage by scanning processes,

 thus magnifying the sensor’s abilities and range by having direct control over the sensor platform’s position and modes of movement.

-The control includes the ability to direct a sensor’s sensing direction, such as to scan and survey an area.
+The control includes the ability to direct a sensor’s sensing direction, like to inspect and survey an area.

 as well as the local control of the sensor platform positional control by using one or more embedded computers,